Supasheet.

 Recent activity or top items:

-CREATE VIEW dashboards.recent_orders AS
+CREATE VIEW public.recent_orders AS

 SELECT